 Ahmad, Zavitsanos, Anaipakos, Alavi & Mensing P.C.

 Ms. Robinson is board certified in civil appellate law by the Texas Board of Legal Specialization (a distinction held by less than one percent of licensed lawyers in Texas).
 She has argued appeals before the Texas Supreme Court, the First and Fourteenth Courts of Appeals in Houston, and the Fifth Circuit Court of Appeals.
 Ms. Robinson has also prepared several briefs on behalf of amici curiae in both state and federal court.
-She is the co-author of O’Connor’s Texas Rules * Civil Trials 2018, the premiere civil trial rules guide for Texas lawyers and judges.
+Since 2018, she has been the co-author of O’Connor’s Texas Rules * Civil Trials, the premiere civil trial rules guide for Texas lawyers and judges.

 In addition, Ms. Robinson has extensive litigation experience in state and federal courts, including complex contract and commercial disputes, trademarks, and copyright.
 Before joining AZA in 2007, Ms. Robinson worked at Baker Botts in Houston, Sheppard Mullin in Los Angeles, and Smith Anderson in Raleigh, North Carolina.